The Holy Mountain or Agion Oros is an amazing space that seems to belong to another sphere of the world, located in the middle of European territory.

 Not infrequently a monk reads a Christian spiritual text during the meal, because this way the spirit and body go more easily together.

-Every now and then, a brother passes by murmuring alone, a sign that he is a practitioner of the ceaseless prayer of the heart.
+From time to time, a brother passes by murmuring alone, a sign that he is a practitioner of the incessant prayer of the heart.

-Mount Athos is known for the zeal with which the monastic men here worship the Mother of God and for the fervor of practicing the hesychastic prayer of the Heart, which brings Jesus perceptibly into the peace of the heart unified with Life, in the midst of life.
+Mount Athos is known for the zeal with which the male monks here worship the Mother of God and for the fervor of practicing the hesychastic prayer of the Heart, which brings Jesus perceptibly into the peace of the heart unified with Life, in the midst of life.

 About Mount Athos